Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

    An early attempt to unify environments and dependencies.
 While promising, it was often slow and confusing in real-world use - and never became the standard.

 3. **`Poetry` Arrives: Structure and Simplicity**
-   Poetry introduced a higher level of abstraction.
+   `Poetry` introduced a higher level of abstraction.
 It brought in a clear project structure (`pyproject.toml`), semantic versioning, and dependency resolution with lockfiles - all while abstracting away virtual environments.
 It appeals to developers who want opinionated defaults and consistency without stitching together multiple tools.

    > 🛠 `Poetry` is the all-in-one power drill: batteries included, and it just works.

 4. **Enter `uv`: The Speed-Focused Contender**
    Built in Rust, `uv` reimagines Python tooling for the modern era.
 It’s blazing fast, offers drop-in replacements for `pip` and `virtualenv`, and aligns closely with `pyproject.toml` standards.
-It’s also the backend for **Rye**, which aims to be a Poetry-style toolchain - but even faster.
+It’s also the backend for **Rye**, which aims to be a `Poetry`-style toolchain - but even faster.

    > 🏎️ `uv` is like switching from a toolbox to a Formula 1 pit crew.
 Speed is the selling point.